dotnet/docs-maui/docs/user-interface/controls/map.md

 #### Choose item appearance at runtime

-The appearance of each item in the `IEnumerable` collection can be chosen at runtime, based on the item value, by setting the `ItemTemplateSelector` property to a `DataTemplateSelector`:
+The appearance of each item in the `IEnumerable` collection can be chosen at runtime, based on the item value, by setting the `ItemTemplateSelector` property to a <xref:Microsoft.Maui.Controls.DataTemplateSelector>:

 ```xaml
 <ContentPage ...